Vinceli2401/9093ASLangNotes/README.md

 But do not break down the structure too much (e.g. to each paragraph), an overall structure would be more effective.

-Always think about Aristoletean triad when you write analysis
+Think about Aristoletean triad when you write analysis